Benjamin Chee Chee: Early life

-Chee Chee's early life was troubled and he lost track of his mother, for whom he spent many years searching.
+Chee Chee's father died when he was very young, and as a child, Chee Chee was separated from his mother and sent to residential school.
+He later spent 12 years searching for her before he found her.
 He moved to Montreal in 1965 where he developed his love of drawing, and moved back to Ottawa in 1973.

 Career

-Chee Chee's first exhibition was held in 1973 at the University of Ottawa.
-Soon after he gained fame as he developed his unique style of clear graceful lines and minimal colour, depicting birds and animals.
-Though his art featured a great deal of iconography often used by Canadian First Nations artists, Chee Chee had denied his art had symbolic meaning.
+Chee Chee's first exhibition was held in 1973 at the University of Ottawa, and featured abstract compositions of block-stamped geometric motifs.
+By 1976 he had gained recognition as he developed his style of clear graceful lines and minimal colour, depicting birds and animals.
+Though his art featured iconography often used by Canadian First Nations artists, Chee Chee denied his art had symbolic meaning.
 He instead referred to the animals featured in his art as "creatures of the present".
 He also specifically referred to himself as an Ojibway artist, as opposed to allowing himself to be categorized under the broader net of simply an "Indian" artist.

+"I like to express my own feelings, not my Indian-ness.
+I express myself, the way I feel."